29miaoet/Andrew_WebPage/README.md

 - 🌐 Tested on Chrome, Edge, Firefox, and Safari
 - ⚠️ Visual aesthetics may suffer on mobile devices
 - ⚠️ Please refrain from sharing this website without Andrew's permission
-- ⚠️ Prioritizes frontend developement
+- ⚠️ Backend server logic and storage is limited

 ## Newest Updates
 **✓** Form page support with [Formspree](https://formspree.io/):